Baltic states warn EU on China and Russia espionage

 The move is likely to sharpen EU debate on ties with China.

-The EU recently signed a new investment treaty with Beijing despite concern that China was buying up strategic assets in Europe in a sinister way.
+The EU recently signed an investment treaty with Beijing despite concern China was buying strategic assets in Europe in a sinister way.

-The US has also urged the EU to treat China with caution, due to its aggressive military posturing and horrific human rights record.
+The US has also urged the EU to treat China with caution, given its aggressive naval posturing in the Pacific and its horrific human rights record.

 And the pro-US Baltic countries are emerging as an EU spear-tip in the confrontation.

-For its part, Estonian intelligence also warned that the EU's new trade and investment darling was trying to undermine it.
+For its part, Estonian intelligence also warned that Europe's new trade and investment darling was trying to undermine it.

 "The Chinese leadership understands that a united West is an insurmountable obstacle for China that must be broken," Estonia's foreign intelligence service, the Välisluureamet, said in its 2021 report out on Wednesday.